-The Adidas FLB_Runner is a women’s shoe, with sizes available from US 5-11, in medium width.
-It fits true to size, but several buyers have attested that it runs small, especially around the toe box area, leading to them getting a bigger size than usual.
+The Adidas FLB_Runner is a women’s shoe.
 An upper made of mesh knit material provides flexible support.
 With a low-top collar, this model offers free movement for the ankle.
 Laces keep the fit secure and snug.

 A running-inspired construction created a sporty look for the low-top Adidas FLB_Runner.
 This makes it perfect for casual urban wear, where athletic flair and relaxed outfits go together.
 Activewear will go well with these kicks, along with any straightforward everyday get-up, such as jeans and a t-shirt.